Flicker

 FAQ

 Q: Is Flicker free?
 A: Yes!
-Flicker is completely free and open source (MIT license).
+Flicker is completely free and open source (AGPL-3.0 license).
 You only pay for Emberly cloud storage if you exceed the free tier.

 Q: Can I use Flicker without Emberly?
 A: Not currently—Flicker is specifically designed for Emberly uploads.
 In the future we may add local storage support.